ShivamNimbalkar/Arduino-Unity-2D-3D-Interaction/README.md

 - **2D and 3D Environments:** This project offers compatibility with both 2D and 3D Unity environments, providing flexibility for different types of games and simulations.

 - **Gameplay Element:** The project includes a 2D scene with a falling game object (square) that responds to keyboard inputs from the Arduino.
-When the designated key is pressed, the game logic executes a series of if statements to determine if the object should be destroyed, awarding points to the player.
+When the designated key is pressed, the game logic executes a series of if statements to determine if the object should be destroyed[The Scrip](#Code-For-MyListener.cs), awarding points to the player.
 If the player fails to act in time, the object is automatically removed from the game at a specific y-axis location.

 ## Getting Started